farcasterxyz/hub-monorepo/README.md

 - [Node.js 18+](https://github.com/nvm-sh/nvm)
 - [Yarn](https://classic.yarnpkg.com/lang/en/docs/install)

+Next ensure that you have a Goerli Ethereum node that can you can connect to over HTTP.
+You can set one up using [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/).

 Then, run:

 - `yarn install` to install dependencies
 - `yarn test` to ensure that the test suite runs correctly
 - `yarn identity create` to create a network identity for your Hub
-- `yarn start` to boot up the Hub
+- `yarn start -n <network-url>` to boot up the Hub, where `network-url` points to the Goerli node's RPC

 This will start an instance of the Hub that you can send messages to.
-Hubs do not (yet) peer automatically, this will be added closer to the v2 release in Q4 2022.

 ## Architecture